Applied Anthropology and Culinary Arts: Plot

 The study group and their classmates are having their Anthropology final exam, which is a farce.
-Dean Pelton (Jim Rash) unexpectedly shows up with a reporter for Dean Magazine who's doing a piece on the Dean and is invited to observe the final.
-Professor Ian Duncan (John Oliver) makes an excuse and escapes.
+Dean Pelton (Jim Rash) unexpectedly shows up with a reporter for Dean Magazine who's doing a piece on the dean and is invited to observe the final.
+Dr. Ian Duncan (John Oliver) makes an excuse and escapes.

-Shirley's (Yvette Nicole Brown) water breaks, saving the class from admitting that their Anthropology class has been a fake.
-The Dean decides to get his car to drive Shirley to the hospital.
+Shirley's (Yvette Nicole Brown) water breaks, saving the class from admitting that their Anthropology class has been fake.
+The dean decides to get his car to drive Shirley to the hospital.
 However, a riot breaks out at the food festival in the parking lot and leaves her stuck on campus.
-Abed (Danny Pudi) is capable of delivering a baby (as shown in "The Psychology of Letting Go"), but Shirley refuses to let Abed see her "nethers."
+Abed (Danny Pudi) is capable of delivering a baby, but Shirley refuses to let Abed see her "nethers."
 Instead, Abed guides Britta (Gillian Jacobs), who had been advocating natural birth to Shirley, through the delivery process.
-Throughout the episode, Chang (Ken Jeong) pesters Shirley about how "Chang babies" are born, since he is hoping the baby is his ("Epidemiology").
+Throughout the episode, Chang (Ken Jeong) pesters Shirley about how "Chang babies" are born, since he is hoping the baby is his.
 During her contractions, Chang calms her down with stories about his relatives' – the Chang babies – births.

 Shirley's husband, Andre (Malcolm-Jamal Warner) arrives to help her through the final stage of delivery.
 Shirley gives birth to a boy, which is clearly Andre's.
 Grateful for Chang's help during the birth, Shirley names the baby "Ben" after him.

 At the end of the episode, it is shown that Dean Magazine shut down after only two issues.